graemetlloyd/ProjectWhalehead/Outline.md

 36 had better SCI values under parsimony, and in 38 datasets the values were identical.
 On the other hand, for the RCI, 62 datasets had better average scores under parsimony.

 An average may not be providing a good accounting of the variation in the results for each dataset.
-[This is the key point, I think.]
-In Fig. 2, (boxplot + violin plot of Demar, perhaps?) we show a dataset from Demar et al (2013).
+In Fig. 2A and 2B, we show a dataset from Demar et al (2013).
-The treespace for this dataset can be seen in Fig. 4.
+The treespace for this dataset can be seen in Fig. 2C.
 This is a highly structured treespace: because Bayesian MCMC samples in proportion to the posterior probability, we can infer from the shape of this treespace visualization that there are two peaks to this distribution that contained fairly good trees.
 There are three most-parisimonious trees; two are sampled from one peak with poor stratigraphic fit, one is sampled from the peak with fairly good stratigraphic fit.
-In this case, averaging is unlikely to produce a value that represents either peak adequately, and the average in this case may be a value that doesn't belong to a tree that was sampled in the analysis at all.
+In this case, averaging is unlikely to produce a value that represents either peak adequately, and the average in this case is a value that doesn't belong to a tree that was sampled in the analysis at all.

 In the case of the Yates (2003) dataset, treespace is sampled much more evenly.
 In this case, taking an average is likely to represent the sample a bit better.